 Moreover, the constant evolution of bot-driven solutions is resolving challenges within RPA and identifying additional automation opportunities by recording and analyzing keystrokes from the worker’s systems.
 As the software evolves, AI-embedded RPA bots and applications are relieving human workers of mundane and error-prone work to get more done.

 Revenue for RPA software globally, according to a Gartner report, is expected to increase by ~20% to reach US$1,888.1 million by the end of 2021.
-This is up from US$1,579.5 million in 2020.
-The growth is expected to be largely unaffected by the economic pressure created by COVID-19 and is most likely to witness a double-digit growth rate through 2024.
+The RPA market growth is expected to be largely unaffected by the economic pressure created by COVID-19 and is most likely to witness a double-digit growth rate through 2024.

 The major drivers for the rapid increase in RPA adoption can be attributed to its ability to improve the quality, speed, and productivity of operations.
-Companies are finding adoption and optimization of RPA can be achieved quickly and with a relatively small investment.
-Specifically, over the past couple of years, enterprises are realizing dramatic cost efficiency gains from a reduction in the cost of manual labor.
-Consequently, the RPA industry is expected to report a compound annual growth rate CAGR of 32.8% for the period between 2021 to 2028.
+Companies believe that the adoption and optimization of RPA can be achieved quickly and with a relatively small investment.
+Specifically, over the past couple of years, organizations are realizing cost efficiency gains from a reduced cost of manual labor.
+Consequently, the RPA industry growth is expected to report a compound annual growth rate CAGR of 32.8% for the period between 2021 to 2028.
 (Source: Grandview Research)

 The RPA market can be broadly segmented into services and software.

 The services segment accounted for the highest share in 2020, with 61% of the total RPA revenue and is further expected to grow between 2021 and 2028.
-Enterprises have increased their spending on advisory, consultancy, and training services related to automation and are determined to achieve scalability.
+The reason is attributed to increased enterprise spending on advisory, consultancy, and training services related to automation and their determination to achieve scalability.

 The software segment grew at a steady CAGR because of greater enterprise requirements based on work-from-home, remote access, network security, automated tasks for internal data control, etc.

 RPA market share - segmentation based on deployment type